 1. Simple V-neck or scoop neck tops are best with my roundish face shape and ample bust.

-2. Define the waist or wear a top that stops between the waist and the hip to show the full length of the leg.
+2. Define the waist or wear a top that stops between the waist and the hip to show the leg’s full length.

 3. Longer billowy tops should be avoided, but sleek tunics with uneven hemlines can work in warm weather with slim-fitting pants.